sensei-hacker/inavwiki/MSP-V2.md

 The reasons for introducing a incrementally improved version of MSP include:

 * Limited message IDs.
-MSP v1 provided 255 message IDs; between iNav and BetaFlight (CleanFlight), this space is almost exhausted.
+MSP v1 provided 255 message IDs; between INAV and BetaFlight (CleanFlight), this space is almost exhausted.
 * Limited message size.
 MSP v1 is limited to 255 byte message payloads.
 This is already a problem and can only get worse.
 The extant attempt to address this limitation in MSP v1 (the JUMBO frame extension) is a 'band-aid' and still suffers from the next restriction.
 * Weak check-summing.
 MSP v1 uses a simple XOR checksum.
 This is vulnerable to simple communications errors (transposed bits).
 It can fail to detect common transmission corruptions.